Rock Radio Scrapbook

 a fundraising gig on CJRT that night.
 I did both.
 They'd given Wayne Van Exan

-the heave ho after his shift on Friday morning, either Napoli or Proctor did the
+the heave ho after his shift on Friday morning, either (Fred) Napoli or

 weekend shifts (I think I'd been doing weekend overnights for a couple of months